UF4007/ioManager/README.md

 ### Close to the speed of native C++ coroutines, more than 100M coroutines per second switch speed is supported in a single thread.

-### JS style future/promise all/any/race/allSettle, golang style io_select coroutine interface provided.
-Multi-thread interface provided.
+### JS style future/promise all/any/race/allSettle, golang style chan/async_chan provided.
+Multi-thread lock-free structure provided.
+RAII friendly.